TAN Function in Excel (Table of Contents)

 Step 2: Then click on the Formulas in the ribbon of Microsoft Excel, and then we have to click on Math & Trig.
 Below is the picture for reference:

-Step 3: Now, we have to apply the Radians formula from the list available.
+Step 3: Now, we must apply the Radians formula from the available list.
 So, just find RADIANS and click it as given in the below picture:

-Step 4: After clicking we have like below the screen, then put the cell address or just select it from the cursor for which RADIANS need to be calculated:
+Step 4: After clicking, we have like below the screen, then put the cell address or select it from the cursor for which RADIANS need to be calculated:

 So, in this case, the cell address is B5, for which RADIANS have to be calculated.

-Step 5: After selecting the cell address, we have to just click on OK or press enter; the result will be RADIANS of the given angle.
+Step 5: After selecting the cell address, we have to click OK or enter; the result will be RADIANS of the given angle.

-Then, we can drag the formula in all the required cells to find out the RADIANS.
+Then, we can drag the formula into all the required cells to find the RADIANS.
 Below is the result:

-Step 6: Now, we have to calculate the TANGENT to follow steps 2 & 3 and then look for TAN and click it.
+Step 6: Now, we have to calculate the TANGENT by following steps 2 & 3, then look for TAN and click it.
 Below is the picture for reference:

-Step 8: Now, we can click ok press Enter to get the results
+Step 8: Now, we can click ok and press Enter to get the results

 , and we can drag the TAN formula to another required cell as well, like below:

-So, we saw above that how to calculate TANGENT by using the TAN function in Excel.
+So, we saw above how to calculate TANGENT using the TAN function in Excel.

 Example #2